Policy Statement

 C. Procedures of the Faculty Mediation Committee

-All investigation and mediation undertaken by the Committee shall be completed and its final report and advice submitted within 45 days of the time that the initial letter of complaint is received by the chairperson of the Committee.
-The Committee should ensure that mediation does not unduly delay the process.
-Information about the mediation should not be disclosed to the Board unless later requested by the Board during its investigation of the case.
+- All investigation and mediation undertaken by the committee shall be completed and its final report and advice submitted within 45 calendar days of the time that the initial letter of complaint is received by the chair of the Faculty Mediation Committee.
+The Committee may, for good cause shown, adjust the timeline.

-D. Restrictions
+D. Disqualification

 If a member of the Committee is involved in a case before the Committee or is a member of a department (or a school that is not departmentalized) from which a case arises, they shall be disqualified to hear or to investigate the case.
 A member of the Committee shall disqualify themselves from hearing or investigating a case whenever the member believes it difficult to render an impartial judgment.

-F. Publicity
+E. Publicity

 Members of the Committee and administrative officers shall not make public statements about grievances before the Committee.
 Nor shall the report of the Committee be made public by the grievant or by any member of the Committee.

-G. Report to the Bloomington Faculty Council
+F. Report to the Bloomington Faculty Council

 The Committee shall report annually to the BFC the number of cases brought before it in each of the following categories: dismissal, academic freedom, reappointment, salary adjustment, and the nature or conditions of work.
 The Committee shall also report in each category the number of cases successfully mediated and—if known—the number dropped by academic appointees and the number taken to the Board.